 Ultimate Rewards Account Affiliate with a Business Credit Card (i.e. Chase Ink Plus)

-Starting November 15th, when you transfer points to participating frequent travel programs, you can only transfer points to yourself or an owner of the company who is listed as an authorized user on your card account.
+Starting November 15th, you can only transfer points to a travel partner account belonging to you or an owner of the company who is listed as an authorized user on your card account.

 Ultimate Rewards Account Affiliated with a Personal Credit Card (i.e. Chase Sapphire Preferred)